What is Critical Thinking and Why is it Valuable in the Workplace?

 Once you’ve analyzed a situation with an open mind, you need to consider how to communicate it properly.
 It’s all very well and good to approach situations with objective logic, but it doesn’t do you any favours to sound like Mr. Spock when you’re conveying your conclusions.
 Be tactful, patient and humble when you are explaining how and why you’ve come to decisions.
 Use data if available to support your findings, but understand that not everyone is able to remove emotion from situations.

 The final, and perhaps least obvious, application with critical thinking is creativity.
 Often, getting creative means pushing boundaries and reshaping convention.
 This means taking a risk — one that can often be worth the reward.
-Using a critical thinking approach when getting creative can help you mitigate the risk, and better determine what value your creativity can bring.
+Applying a disciplined approach when getting creative can help you mitigate the risk and better determine what value your creativity can bring.
 It will help you and your team try new things and reinvent current processes while hopefully not rocking the boat too much.

 Critical thinking is a valuable skill for all aspects of your life.
 It benefits problem solving, creativity, and teamwork.
 And it translates particularly well to the workplace, where it can distinguish you as a valuable employee and leader.

 Taking the extra time to examine things objectively, make decisions based on logic, and communicate it tactfully will help you, those you work with, and your work goals prosper.
-To learn more about how to do that, have a look at our Critical Thinking and Problem Solving for Effective Decision-Making workshop and register today!
+To learn how to do that more effectively, have a look at our Critical Thinking and Problem Solving for Effective Decision-Making course and register today!